 The Immaculate Conception requires an in-depth study of the Bible to understand.
 First let's address a common misconception:

 Some people think the Catholic doctrine of the Immaculate Conception means that Catholics are saying Mary's mother was a virgin when she conceived Mary.
 That's a misconception of Catholic teaching.
 Mary's parents, St. Joachim and St. Anne, conceived her in the usual way (by the way, you won't find those names in the Bible.
-We know it because of Catholic Tradition).
+We know it because of 200 years Catholic Tradition, and early Christian writing).
 The Immaculate Conception simply means that through the merits of Jesus, Mary was preserved from original sin.
 We'll try to unpack that a bit in this article.

 One of the things we need to consider when thinking about the Immaculate Conception is: "Could God do it if he wanted to?"
 Anyone would agree, "God can do anything."
 So the question remains, "why would God conceive Mary without sin?"
 Perhaps we could say the same thing about why God would want the Ark of the Old Covenant to be pure.